RainCandyTech/FPArchiveIndex/README.md

 # FPArchiveIndex
-Index of my Adobe Flash Player Archive Collection.
+Index of our Adobe Flash Player Archive Collection.
 Currently under construction.

 ## Flash Player International Edition by Adobe
 ### Introduction
-This is the normal version released by Adobe themselves. </br>
+This is the normal version released by Adobe themselves.
 Adobe stopped supporting this version in December 31, 2020.</br>
 The last version is v32.0.0.465.
 ### Tech Specs
 Before version 30, this version is available for customers all around the world.</br>